-Surveys were distributed through the following media and reached potential respondents in at least ? countries in ?
-WHO regions.
+Surveys were distributed through email to contact lists of relevant organizations including RESIST-TB, Treatment Action Group, TB CARE I, TB TEAM, and the Stop TB Partnership’s New Diagnostics Working Group and MDR-TB Working Group.
 Of over 500 recipients of the survey, 133 completed at least one question.
-The number of respondents declined progressively for each category so Ns are presented for each (Figure 1).
+The number of participants declined progressively for each category so Ns are presented for each (Figure 1).
 A full list of research questions that correspond to the figures below is located in Annex 1.

-In the Laboratory Support Main category, nearly 70% of 132 respondents selected the questions “Do results of new diagnostic tests improve patient-relevant outcomes OR treatment outcomes?” and “How can we reliably identify forms of tuberculosis that are not easily diagnosed by examination of sputum sample (e.g., meningitis, pediatric TB, TB in HIV-coinfected persons)?” as priorities (see Figure 2a).
+In the Laboratory Support Main category, nearly 70% of 132 participants selected the questions “Do results of new diagnostic tests improve patient-relevant outcomes OR treatment outcomes?” and “How can we reliably identify forms of tuberculosis that are not easily diagnosed by examination of sputum sample (e.g., meningitis, pediatric TB, TB in HIV-coinfected persons)?” as priorities (see Figure 2a).
 Among those ranked, these two were also the top ranked with scores of 3.32 and 3.66 respectively (Figure 2b).
 These were selected to the exclusion of questions that focused more on refining drug-susceptibility testing (DST), markers of fitness, and evaluating treatment response.

-In the Treatment Main category, more than 80% of 126 respondents identified “How do we efficiently develop more effective, shorter and safer M/XDR-TB treatment regimens that may be used for special populations (e.g., pregnant/lactating women, children, HIV-coinfected individuals)?” and “What are the optimal combinations and duration of treatment to prevent the emergence of anti-TB drug resistance?” as priority questions (Figure 3a).
+In the Treatment Main category, more than 80% of 126 participants identified “How do we efficiently develop more effective, shorter and safer M/XDR-TB treatment regimens that may be used for special populations (e.g., pregnant/lactating women, children, HIV-coinfected individuals)?” and “What are the optimal combinations and duration of treatment to prevent the emergence of anti-TB drug resistance?” as priority questions (Figure 3a).
 These were ranked as the top two questions (scores: 2.72, 2.80) in the treatment-strategy category (Figure 3b), while, “Is the 9 month "Bangladesh" MDR-TB treatment regimen effective in countries with high prevalence of resistance to second-line drugs (SLDs)?
 What modifications would be necessary?” was selected by 80% and was virtually indistinguishable from these two at 2.84.
 Least popular in this category were questions related to optimization and further individualization of treatment with 2nd-line drugs (with or without ART) and toxicity.

-In the Programmatically Relevant Research Main category, the only clear “winner” was “What are options for short-course treatment and how can it be used to expand MDR-TB treatment?” selected by nearly 60% of 119 respondents (Figure 4a).
+In the Programmatically Relevant Research Main category, the only clear “winner” was “What are options for short-course treatment and how can it be used to expand MDR-TB treatment?” selected by nearly 60% of 119 participants (Figure 4a).
 Selected by 40-60% were the questions: “Which groups of patients with increased proportion of MDR-TB should be targeted for DST in the context of limited resources and which diagnostic algorithms should be used to identify patients within risk groups?”, “What are barriers to treatment initiation and completion?” and “What infection control measures exist with proven evidence to reduce transmission?”.
 These were all ranked in the top 5 by those who ranked at least one question as was, “Operationally, what are the best methods to ensure optimal treatment, including guidelines; reliable drug supply; staff appropriately trained; adequate health facilities?”
 (Figure 4b).
 These topics were preferred over those that would inform integration of new technologies, equity, and donor engagement.